vesarautiainen/TicTacToe/README.md

 The game will calculate a winner or set the next turn after every move.

-Have a nice game pal!
+Have a nice game mate!